solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 4. Navigate to the **Review + create** tab.
 Then, select **Create**.

-5. **Important:** By itself, a Spark Pool is not a cluster; it is a collection of metadata that specifies the configuration of a Spark cluster provisioned or supplied by Azure when users need it.
+5. **Important:** By itself, a Spark Pool is not a cluster; it is a collection of metadata that specifies the configuration of a Spark cluster provisioned or supplied by Azure Synapse Analytics on-demand.
     - Different users of the same Synapse Workspace will be allocated isolated Spark clusters for their workloads
     - Consider creating separate Spark pools for Development and Production environments or for different users
+    - Multiple Spark pools may be defined in a workspace.
+Each pool definition may have differing configurations and properties.
+This can be helpful when different data workloads have different requirements.

 ## Task 2: Working with Apache Spark

+Now that we have a Spark pool defined, we will leverage it to perform some data investigation.
-In this Task, learn the basics of Apache Spark's data structures and how Apache Spark implements distributed processing.
+While doing so, we will learn the basics of Apache Spark's data structures and how Apache Spark implements distributed processing.

 1. Navigate to your Synapse Workspace and select the **Develop** hub.
 Create a new **Notebook**.